fmselab/ct-competition/index.md

 The contribution describing the tool will be peer-reviewed and, if accepted, will be a part of the Workshop proceedings.

 ## Important Dates
-- TBD, the release of the benchmarks for training
+- November 6th 2024, the release of the benchmarks for training
 - TBD, submission of paper (short/full) for the IWCT workshop
 - TBD, submission of the tools and, if the paper has not been previously submitted and accepted, documents describing the tools with the results over the benchmarks
 - TBD, competition with new benchmarks and comparison among all the competing tools